OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   To identify you as the creator of the sounds that you upload, the comments that you post and/or the other contributions that you make to the Platform.

-*   To seek your participation in surveys, and to conduct and analyse the results of those surveys if you choose to participate.
+*   To seek your participation in surveys, and to conduct and analyze the results of those surveys if you choose to participate.

 *   To provide you with technical support.